wolframalexa/wolframalexa.github.io/category/projects.md

 title: Projects
 sidebar_link: true
 ---

+### Benchmarking Josephson Junctions for Quantum Computing
+For senior project, worked with researchers at Cooper Union and at NYU's Shabani Lab for Quantum Devices to measure characteristics of transistors, to aid in verification of quantum systems.
+See blog post [here](https://www.alexajakob.com/blog/2022/05/27/quantum-computing.html) with more information.

 ### Open-Source and Inexpensive Motion Capture System using Microsoft Kinect
 With the Cooper Union [Autonomy Lab](https://autonomylab.nyc), I am furthering work to build an inexpensive motion capture system using Microsoft Kinect cameras.